Business Term Loans

 What Lenders Actually Analyze

-Restaurant-focused lenders want to see 3–6 months of POS revenue reports showing daily sales, table turn data, and average ticket.
+Restaurant-focused lenders want to see 3–6 months of POS revenue reports showing daily sales.
 They're looking for consistency and trend direction, not just totals.

-Food cost ratio (target: 28–35%) and labor cost ratio (target: 28–35%) tell lenders how efficiently you're running the operation.
+Food cost ratio (target: 28–35%) and labor cost ratio (target: 28–35%) tell lenders about operational efficiency.
 Ratios well above industry norms signal management problems that could affect repayment capacity.

 SBA Loans for Restaurants: The Full Picture